khristianaarongarcia/endex/README.md

 ## Configuration
 - Default config is generated at `plugins/TheEndex/config.yml`
 - Edit safely and then run `/endex reload`
-- See `docs/CONFIG.md` for all options (update interval, sensitivity, storage = sqlite, events, investments, history export, blacklist, etc.)
+- See `docs/CONFIG.md` for all options (update interval, sensitivity, storage = sqlite, events, investments, history export, blacklist, web icons, addons, etc.)

 Config versioning:
 - This build expects `config-version: 1` at the top of `config.yml`.
 If it differs, a warning is logged with guidance to back up and regenerate from defaults.